How to use effective keywords, part 1

 At the top of each product or page audit in SEO Optimizer, you'll see a target keyword phrase:

-This is the search phrase that you're targeting: in other words, what your potential customers will look up in Google to find your product.
+This is the search phrase that you're targeting: in other words, what you want your potential customers to look up in Google to be able to find your product.
 In each step of the audit, the app will warn you if the target keyword phrase is missing.
 For example:

 Improving on the default target keyword phrase

-By default, the target keyword phrase is set to the product name or page title:
+By default, the target keyword phrase is set to the title of the product or page: